chartjs/chartjs-chart-financial/README.md

 This module has not yet had its initial release and is not yet available on npm

-Chart.js 2.7.0 added [our timeseries scale](https://github.com/chartjs/Chart.js/issues/4189) to Chart.js as new option called [`distribution: series`](http://www.chartjs.org/docs/latest/axes/cartesian/time.html).
+Chart.js 2.7.0 added our [timeseries scale](https://github.com/chartjs/Chart.js/issues/4189) as new option called [`distribution: series`](http://www.chartjs.org/docs/latest/axes/cartesian/time.html).
 This has greatly improved support for financial timeseries.

+We would like to add better tick/label generation before having an initial release.

 As we near an initial release we will add documentation.
 For now, please see the samples directory.